gristlekinginc/metsci-site-v2/blog/2025-06-29-How-Do-You-Keep-Your-Data.md

   />
 </div>

 If you’re not using an Oyster, modify your table to save whatever you’d like from your device.
-The absolute easiest way to get this table-create command is to use ChatGPT, telling it what you want and giving it a recent event log from your device.
+The absolute easiest way to get a custom table-create command is to use ChatGPT, telling it what you want and giving it a recent event log from your device.

 The prompt for this would be something like: